 Stuff, Technology section, 10 April 2018

-Secretary to the Treasury Gabriel Makhlouf, the govenrment's lead advisor on economic and financial policy, was interviewed by RNZ following a 7 March public talk he gave at Waikato Management School on on the topic of 'Natural Capital and National Wellbeing'.
+Secretary to the Treasury Gabriel Makhlouf, the govenrment's lead advisor on economic and financial policy gave a public talk at Waikato Management School on 7 March on the topic of 'Natural Capital and National Wellbeing'.

 Mr Makhlouf says putting Treasury's new Living Standards Framework into policy making will be "world-leading" and seeks to measure and improve New Zealanders' living standards over time.

 Traditional economic measures, such as GDP, productivity and economic growth remain fundamentally important, he says, but they’re not the whole picture.
-The Living Standards Framework also takes into account environmental resources, individual and community assets, ‘social capital’ and human capital, such as people’s health, skills and qualifications, and people having greater opportunities to live a life they value.
+The Living Standards Framework also takes into account environmental resources, community assets and human capital, such as people’s health, skills and qualifications, and people having greater opportunities to live a life they value.

 Radio New Zealand, Sunday Morning, 11 March 2018